dos1/braindamage/README.md

 * no negative indexes
 * cells wrap on overflow
 * EOF returns 0
-* IO is blocking and buffered
+* standard IO is blocking and buffered
 * no newline translation

-Also, until *Read::chars()* in Rust is marked as stable, multibyte characters received from input are split per byte.

 ---
 BrainDamage is distributed on WTFPL, Version 2